 Shibcat is All Set to Transfigure Web 3.0 With its Multi-utility Token

+Born from Shiba Inu, Shibcat is a state-of-the-art cryptocurrency project that offers a play-to-earn game, Shibcat NFTs, dApp, and a decentralized exchange.

-Tokyo, Japan, Feb.
-28, 2023 (GLOBE NEWSWIRE) -- The crypto market witnessed a great turn of events in August 2020, when a meme cryptocurrency, Shiba Inu launched as a joke and managed to allure the attention of investors from around the globe.
+/EIN News/ -- Tokyo, Japan, March 01, 2023 (GLOBE NEWSWIRE) -- The crypto market witnessed a great turn of events in August 2020, when a meme cryptocurrency, Shiba Inu launched as a joke and managed to allure the attention of investors from around the globe.
 This unique asset, with its big moves, helped countless individuals in becoming rich overnight.
 The idea of Shiba Inu gave birth to many similar cryptocurrencies.
 Foremost of these is Shibcat, a multi-utility token that plans on transfiguring web 3.0 with its features.

 What is Shibcat?